FlowFuse/website/src/customer-stories/node-red-building-management.md

 **Alan Yeung:** Version control could be stronger.
 If we have multiple people working on a flow it can be hard to spot where a new bug was introduced.
 We also see situations where Node-RED instances have to be restarted to fix a problem or deploy a new stack.
 We need to find better ways to manage those admin tasks.

+**Rob Marcer** FlowFuse is working to address the challenges of version control, we've implemented our DevOps Pipelines feature which allows our users to build, test and deploy their Node-RED applications with the confidence that they can esaily roll back to a previous state in a few clicks of a button.
+I expect a lot more to be added to FlowFuse in this area over the coming year.

 **Rob Marcer:** What's been the impact of Node-RED on your business?

 **Alan Yeung:** It's very significant.
 We're not a development company, that’s not our skill set.
 We didn’t want to bring in developers and the management they require.
 We've been very successful in creating a product and a platform with a small and relatively inexperienced team.
 Without Node-RED, we’d probably still be in an early phase of the product development cycle right now with far less customers and revenue.
 I think it's probably allowing us to get solutions to customers at least three to five times quicker which is a game changer.